 Endings to beginnings

 It’s a puzzle to me that people see endings in a negative light.
 The start of something always concludes with an ending, or we always have to let something go to get something new.
-An example of this for me would be that a contract that I have had for the last four years is about to close.
-Now I can see that as a negative, losing income, hours, contacts and having a gap in my weekly schedule, but if I saw it in that way then I could not possibly move forward.
+An example of this for me would be that a contract I have had for the last four years is about to close.
+Now I can see that as a negative, losing income, hours, and contacts and having a gap in my weekly schedule, but if I saw it that way, I could not move forward.
 I may dwell on these things and become despondent.

-In my world I see that as a process - in order for something new to appear space has to become available.
-Having this positive view allows me to look to the future options and possibilities and not dwell on the past and remain stuck.
-That means that I am excited about what will emerge to fill that space and I look optimistically to that future possibility, helping me to journey through the loss I have incurred to the beginning of that new possibility.
+In my world, I see that as a process - for something new to appear, space has to become available.
+This positive view allows me to look to the future options and possibilities and not dwell on the past and remain stuck.
+That means that I am excited about what will emerge to fill that space and look optimistically to that future possibility, helping me to journey through the loss I have incurred to the beginning of that new possibility.
 If I dwelled on the loss then that might engage me in a more pessimistic low mood or even depressive occurrence which would hinder other possible work or things I might be doing.
-This might then transfer on to other people I am engaging with; clients, family or friends.
-So by being optimistic, it not only helps me to engage with my world more positively but also helps the people I see and engage with.
+This might transfer on to other people I am engaging with; clients, family or friends.
+So being optimistic, not only helps me to engage with my world more positively, it helps the people I see and engage with.

 We hold on to endings in denial at our peril.
 This can engage with a perception which can never be a reality, doing so will eventually lead to a much greater explosion of negative emotions and have the consequences of a higher degree of emotional turmoil and reaction.

-See endings not as an ending but rather as beginning a future option which you could not have engaged with before.
+See endings not as an ending but rather as the beginning of a future option which you could not have engaged with before.

 The views expressed in this article are those of the author.
 All articles published on Counselling Directory are reviewed by our editorial team.